 - www.earthcam.com — the global network of owned and operated live streaming webcams which might be useful during location research.

 - www.insecam.org — a directory of online security cameras.
 The coordinates of the cameras are approximate and point to the ISP address and not the physical address of the camera.

 The image itself contains a lot of useful information, like the camera information, geocordinates, etc. — it’s called EXIF data and if it wasn’t removed you might find a lot of interesting info.
-For example, map geocordinates to find out where the picture was taken or get camera serial number and look if there are pictures taken with that camera on the internet, there is a special service for that — stolencamerafinder.com.
-Image editing tools allow to view metadata, if you don’t need to install a complex program, Exiftool — the cross-platform free software might the thing you are looking for.
+For example, with map geocordinates to find out where the picture was taken.
+With a camera serial number, you can look to see if there are pictures taken with that camera on the internet— stolencamerafinder.com.
+Image editing tools allow to view metadata.
+If you don’t want to install a complex program: Exiftool — the cross-platform free software might the thing you are looking for.
 The third option is to view EXIF data online: exifdata.com or viewexifdata.com.
 To remove EXIF data you can use a locally installed tool: exifpurge.com or do it online: verexif.com.

 - Smartdeblur — restores motion blur and removes Gaussian blur.
 Helps to restore focus and do image improvements which deliver amazing results.

 - Blurity — focuses only on deblurring images, doesn't provide such many options like the previous tool and available only on Mac.

 - Letsenhance.io — enhance and upscale images online using AI.

 SOCMINT is a subset of OSINT that concentrates on data gathering and monitoring on social media platforms.
 I have already described some social media intelligence techniques.
 Here I will complete the picture by listing more tools.

 - ExractFace — extracts data from Facebook, making it available offline to use as evidence or perform advanced offline analysis.